EnzoDev10/Download-organizer/README.md

 # Reason to exist
-Hi! the idea of this project came to me after seeing how my downloads folder was structured, and by structured i mean being a complete mess.
+Hi! 👋 the idea of this project came to me after seeing how my downloads folder was structured, and by structured i mean being a complete mess.

 This is the first time i make a project of this kind so there could be a lot of errors (if you come across one or have a contributions please let me know).

 # How to install
-This is the easiest way i could find to share the script but if somebody knows a better way please let me know.
+This is the easiest way i could find to share the script but if somebody knows a better way please let me know 🙏.

 1) Download the zip from the code button.